Rushikatkar/Ecommerce/README.md

 ### Payments:
 - Once an order is successfully processed and payment is completed, the `Payments` table is updated with payment details.
+- After payment get successful the Status in the Orders table and in Payments table changed to Success.

 ## API Documentation